ngrx/platform/projects/ngrx.io/content/guide/component-store/usage.md

 ## Use Case 1: Local UI State

-### Example 1: ComponentStore as part of component
+### Example 1: ComponentStore as part of the component

 The simplest example usage of `ComponentStore` is **reactive *Local UI State***.

 One of the ways to improve the performance of the application is to use the `OnPush` change detection strategy.
 However, contrary to the popular belief, we do not always need to tell Angular's change detection to `markForCheck()` or `detectChanges()` (or the Angular Ivy alternatives).
-As pointed out in [this article on change detection](https://indepth.dev/the-last-guide-for-angular-change-detection-youll-ever-need/), if the event originates from the component itself, it will be dirty checked.
+As pointed out in [this article on change detection](https://indepth.dev/the-last-guide-for-angular-change-detection-youll-ever-need/), if the event originates from the component itself, the component will be dirty checked.
-This means that common presentational (aka dumb) components which interact with the rest of the application with Input(s)/Output(s) might not need to be overcomplicated with reactive state even though we did it to the Toggle Component mentioned above.
+This means that common presentational (aka dumb) components that interact with the rest of the application with Input(s)/Output(s) do not have to be overcomplicated with reactive state, even though we did it to the Toggle Component mentioned above.

 Having said that, in most cases making *Local UI State* **reactive** is beneficial:
-* For Zoneless application so that the `async` pipe can easily be substituted with a Zoneless alternative such as [ngrxPush pipe](guide/component/push)
+* For Zoneless application so that the `async` pipe can easily be substituted with a Zoneless alternative such as the [`ngrxPush` pipe](guide/component/push)
 * For components with non-trivial business logic, reactivity can organize the state better by clearly separating actual state from derived values and identifying side-effects.

 ComponentStore is not the only reactive *Local UI State* holder - sometimes `FormControl`s are good enough.
 They contain the state and they have reactive APIs.